shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersatzica pulled her schematic out of the trash can, then put it back in.
 If she used anything other than Uncle Orent’s design, Lemilay would know and would sabotage her.
 She has to find a way to get around Lemilay’s abilities.
 But how do you hide something from someone who can always be around to witness it after the fact?
 And can witness it as many times as she pleases?
 Ersie could cover her design with another paper as she draws it, but then it becomes unreadable to her in the moment.
 And Lemilay would still be able to find the real version.

 Ersatzica leaned her elbows on the counter, and her head in her hands.
 She cried.
 What was she doing?
 All she wanted to do was build a lookout post.
 But if she did, she would risk losing everything she’s done over the years.
 All the schematics, all the projects she built, all the memories she has of her workshop.
-Lemilay didn’t explicitly say what she was going to do, and she never does.
+Lemilay didn’t explicitly say what she was going to do, and she never did.
 But she implied that she would do something horrible to Ersatzica’s work if she didn’t concede.
 What should she do?

 She looked over at the boots.
-She swallowed some tears, and grabbed the boots.
+She swallowed some tears and grabbed the boots.
 These will help.
 She can be productive in getting information while escaping from Lemilay’s eternally prying eyes.

 She left her workshop, not even bothering to try to close the unhinged door.
 She held the boots in her arms, wrapped in a cover.
-She took them to the boulder, shed her wolfskin, hid it, and puts the boots on.
+She took them to the boulder, shed her wolfskin, hid it, and put the boots on.
 Cat Ersie waited on the boulder, but no rock came.
 Ersie squinted at the outcropping across the river, but it still looked the same as it always did: no Fisher.
 Could he not be there today?
 Was it already time for him to go back to the cat city?

 “CAAAAAAT!” *SLAAAAAM!* An echo wave traveled through the boulder.